 More Google reviews for your business mean more trust with customers and leads generated, so let’s rev up your review strategy!

 Table of contents

 Google is one of the most influential sources on the internet to look for social proof around a business and to determine whether or not a customer wants to move forward.

 In fact, 90% of consumers look at Google before visiting or buying from a business.

-1. Google reviews build trust for your business.
+1. They build trust for your business

 Customer reviews on Google can help potential customers gather more information about the effectiveness of your product, the kind of customer service you provide, and if you’re the right fit for their requirements.